DBCDK/serviceprovider/doc/api-design.md

 **The authoritative API-specification is in `spec.yml`, documentation has been migrated into that file**

-Generated documentation from the specification can be seen in the running serviceprovider (http://localhost:8080/ locally, or TODO:url-for-public-endpoint)
+Generated documentation from the specification can be seen in the running serviceprovider (http://localhost:8080/ locally, or https://openplatform.dbc.dk/.)

 These are possible extra endpoints, maybe implemented later: